nelson-n/cs-math-nn/README.md

 ## Preface: Atoms to Bits

-**/Preface**
+`/Preface/atoms2bits.pdf`

 The preface gives an overview of the complete compute stack: the refining of sand into silicon ingots, the doping of silicon to create differences in valence shell electrons, how doped silicon is used to build a transistor, how transistors form logic gates, CPU architecture and operation, memory caches, instruction set architecture, operating systems, and higher level languages.
-This gives an overview of concepts that will be covered in detail in later sections, and also builds knowledge about concepts that cannot be covered in this curriculum such as building a transistor or building a solid-state-drive (SSD).
+This gives an overview of concepts that will be covered in detail in later sections.

-**atoms2bits.pdf**
-* :heavy_check_mark: Notes covering: 1 Silicon, 2 Transistors, 3 CPU Production, 4 Logic Gate, 5 CPU Architecture and Operation, 6 GPU Architecture, 7 CPU Components, 8 Binary Code, 9 Instruction Set Architecture, 10 Memory and Motherboard, 11 BIOS, 12 Operating System, 13 Higher Level Languages.
-* :heavy_multiplication_x: Add notes on FPGAs, how FPGAs are built from transistors, notes on how ICs are a collection of transistors in a reliable package, notes on LUTs (lookup tables).

 ## Hardware / Processors
 * :heavy_multiplication_x: Implement AND, NAND, other logic gates from scratch, use these logic gates to build functional units such as a 1-bit adder, multiplexer, sequential logic, SRAM, etc. Use logic gates to create simple implementations of various memory units: L1 cache, DRAM, etc. The functional units built in this section will be later when building a toy process and instruction set.